- The on-chain intent, public, passed as arguments to

 Amount of

 _tokenA the user is offering.
-The user’s approval to the bridge contract must cover _amountA + _reward.Minimum acceptable amount of
+The user’s approval to the bridge contract must cover _amountA + _reward.uint256

 Seconds the solver auction stays open after intent creation.
 Minimum 20 seconds (enforced by the TWAP service; tighter minimums may be enforced on